This self-flying helicopter startup promises rides that are as cheap as an Uber

 This is actually is a much more effective way of moving cities than it might seem at first blush.”

 Groden also envisions that communities, seeing the benefits of air commuting, will enthusiastically start building rooftop helipads all over town.
-For now, air taxi operators are limited mainly to pads at established airports like LAX or Santa Monica and just a smattering of rooftops, like one in downtown LA.
-But LA and other cities have plenty more helipads.
+For now, air taxi operators are limited mainly to pads at established airports like LAX or Santa Monica and just a smattering of rooftops, like one in downtown L.A.
+But L.A. and other cities have plenty more helipads.
 They are dormant–due to economics or public opposition.

 In addition to the infrastructure challenges, there are several psychological barriers that communities may or may not overcome.
 For one, helicopters scare people.
 Just one accident can set the industry back years or decades.
 After the fatal crash by a confused, solo-flying pilot in Manhattan in June, politicians called for a complete shutdown of the civilian helicopter business (although there’s no sign of that coming to pass).
 And no matter how good its noise-killing technology may be, Skyryse will have a lot of work to convince residents that its copters won’t ruin the neighborhood.